hykim-soulis/Bankist-website/README.md

 ## Project Description

-In this project, I added a sticky navigation bar on the top, smooth scrolling effect by clicking navigation buttons, popup, tabbed and slider components.
-Also, I implemented lazy loading image effect to improve page loading performance.
+In this project, I added a sticky navigation bar on the top and smooth scrolling effect by clicking navigation buttons.
+I also implemented popup, tabbed and slider components for various views.
+To improve page loading performance, I added lazy loading image effect.

 ### What I've learned